-- Notify the College of withdrawal or the actual date of withdrawal; or - The College terminates the enrollment; or - Students absent for 14 consecutive calendar days (excluding College Holidays, Winter Recess, and scheduled module/term breaks) will be dropped from the program.
+- Notify the College of withdrawal or the actual date of withdrawal; or - The College terminates the enrollment; or - Students absent for 14 consecutive calendar days will be dropped from the program.

-Students enrolled in degree programs are charged each ten week quarter for the tuition, fees, and supplies attributable to the courses attempted during the guarter, as well as any books purchased directly from ACC for the term.
+Students enrolled in degree programs are charged each ten week term for the tuition, fees, and supplies attributable to the courses attempted during the term, as well as any books purchased directly from ACC for the term.
 Students enrolled in diploma programs other than Vocational Nursing are charged for the entire program during the first module.
 Students enrolled in Vocational Nursing are charged at the beginning of each academic year for the tuition and fees attributable to courses attempted during the academic year, as well as for books purchased directly from ACC for the entire program.
 All book and supplies purchased directly from ACC for diploma programs are charged and distributed during the first module, unless the student has submitted written notification that he/she will obtain the required books from another source.